Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a Flink OpenSource SQL Job to Query RDS for MySQL Data

 After the job is started, the system automatically switches to the Flink Jobs page, and the created job is displayed in the job list.
 You can view the job status in the Status column.
 After a job is successfully submitted, Status of the job will change from Submitting to Running.

 If Status of a job is Submission failed or Running exception, the job fails to be submitted or fails to run.
 In this case, you can hover over the status icon to view the error details.
 You can click to copy these details.
-After handling the fault based on the provided information, resubmit the job.
+Rectify the fault based on the error information and resubmit the job.

 9. Connect to the Kafka cluster and send the following test data to the Kafka topics: